Talk of Israel strike on Iran soars but is it bluff?

 Israeli officials have been more reticent, and many recent stories in the Israeli press may in part be lifted from European and U.S. media.
 But recently, Israeli officials too have held background briefings in London with businesses and think tanks.

-Some have gone beyond the usual threatening statements, usually on no options being ruled out, that have come to be expected from Netanyahu and Defense Minister Ehud Barak.
+Some have gone beyond the usual threatening statements, usually on no options being ruled out, that have come to be expected from Netanyahu and Defence Minister Ehud Barak.

 The precise message has varied, particularly over the time it might take Tehran to genuinely be able to build a nuclear bomb.
 But the thrust is clear: As Iran's nuclear enrichment and wider development moves forward and its facilities are dug ever deeper into the ground, time is running out.

-Israel, widely believed to harbour the Middle East's only nuclear arsenal, sees Iran's atomic campaign as a mortal threat.
+Israel, widely believed to harbor the Middle East's only nuclear arsenal, sees Iran's atomic campaign as a mortal threat.

 A USEFUL BLUFF?